In my study of mental child abuse I’ve noticed how prevalent it is that the child abuser is highly narcissistic.

 The reality is this.
 Once the children become adults, the only way for them to not further suffer under the tyranny of a severely narcissistic parent is to move away from them.
 Creating physical separation, and thus limiting contact, from a parent might seem like a bad solution.
 But the alternative is living a life of suffering.
 Remember, the narcissist will never change.
 After all, he or she isn’t the wrongdoer or person with flaws.
 Everyone else is.

-Finally, here is a quote I would like to share that was left in the comment section (scroll down) from a reader, Eve:
+Finally, here is a quote I would like to share that was left in the comment section, below, from a reader:

 “The narcissist has no conscience and no feelings for others, especially their own children.
 The only thing that matters is their own selfish ego– coercing, manipulating, causing chaos, and damaging lives everywhere they go.”